pgpartman/pg_partman/README.md

 PG Partition Manager
 ====================

 pg_partman is an extension to create and manage both time-based and number-based table partition sets.
-As of version 5.0.0, only built-in, declarative partition is supported and the older trigger-based methods have been dropped.
+As of version 5.0.0, only built-in, declarative partitioning is supported and the older trigger-based methods have been dropped.

 Child table creation is all managed by the extension itself.
 For an existing table that needs partitioning, the creation of a new partitioned parent must be done first and the data migrated over after setup is complete.